Snapper, Chrysophrys auratus (Forster 1801)

 |The oldest Snapper aged in Australia were found to be more than 40 years of age.|

 The Snapper is one of the best known and most popular food and sport fishes in southern Australia.
-A significant recreational fishery exists for Snapper.
-They are primarily targeted by hook and line, and minimum legal size and bag limits exist.
+Significant commerical and recreational fisheries exist for Snapper.
+They are targeted by bottom trawls, and hook and line, and minimum legal size and bag limits exist.
 The flesh is of excellent quality.

 Snapper are so highly sought after that fishermen have devised a series of names to refer to individuals of different sizes, with very small fish known as "cockneys", those of about a half kilogram "red bream", specimens of about 1.5 kg "squires" and the largest ones "snapper".
 Very large individuals which have developed the contorted humps on the snout and forehead are sometimes referred to as "old man snappers".